Sales goals are important.

 Business expansion goals are similar to the revenue and market share goals but with a strong focus on the region.
 For example,

-- Drive $6 million ARR from the United States by 2023.
+- Drive $6 million ARR from the United States in 2024.

 - Capture 40% consumer durable market share in Texas by 2025.

 So, these were some of the sales goals examples that you can set for your teams.

 However, it’s essential to use software to track sales goals and measure every individual’s contribution towards achieving those goals.